-My home department is the School of Information, and I am cross-listed (i.e. can supervise graduate students) in Computer Science and Linguistics.
+My home department is the College of Information Science, and I am cross-listed (i.e. can supervise graduate students) in Computer Science and Linguistics.

 I am a member of the Computational Language Understanding Lab (CLULAB) at the University of Arizona.